httpwg/http-extensions/draft-ietf-httpbis-priority.md

 connection, which makes this difficult to use reliably, especially in protocols that do not have strong ordering guarantees, like HTTP/3 {{HTTP3}}.

-Multiple experiments from independent research have shown that simpler schemes can reach at least equivalent performance characteristics compared to the more complex RFC 7540 setups seen in practice, at least for the web use case.
+Multiple experiments from independent research ({{MARX}}, {{MEENAN}}) have shown that simpler schemes can reach at least equivalent performance characteristics compared to the more complex RFC 7540 setups seen in practice, at least for the web use case.

 ## Disabling RFC 7540 Priorities {#disabling}